crawlerufsc/vision-module/tests/integration/with_dataset/README.md

 # Integration Testing

-## With RTP
+## With Dataset

-A test that runs the vision module connected with a RTP source camera.
+A test that runs the vision module connected with a video from a dataset as a camera input.
 Can be used to receive image from simulators.
 Outputs the same way a normal vision module would, using the stream servers provided by the communication submodule.

 ## How to test it: